jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_4_Building_Indexes.md

 depending on how genes are specified in column #9 of your .gff file
 ```

-I said “in principle”, this should work.
-Last year, we learned that in practice, it could be buggy, and Arabidopsis people found that they needed to convert their downloaded .gff files to .gtf files.
+“In principle”, this should work.
+However, in practice it can be buggy.
+You may need to convert the downloaded .gff files to .gtf files.
 To do the conversion, go here...

 <details>
   <summary>See here for .gff to .gtf conversion.
 You only need to do that if you have a .gff file!</summary>